SEND Information Report:

 - The ‘assess, plan, do, review’ cycle is used as the basis for all SEND provision in school.

-- Impact of provision is monitored in a variety of ways including, annotation of teacher planning, formal and informal assessments, intervention impact monitoring, observations, reviews of SEND Support Plans, input from external agencies where appropriate.
+- Impact of provision is monitored in a variety of ways including, annotation of teacher planning, formal and informal assessments, intervention impact monitoring, observations, reviews of SEND Support Plans and input from external agencies where appropriate.
 Outcomes are regularly evaluated and updated.

-- Additional support is provided in a variety of ways, including individual or group intervention provided by a teacher, teaching assistant or external specialist where appropriate, use of a wide range of practical resources to support need.
+- Additional support is provided in a variety of ways, including individual or group intervention provided by a teacher, teaching assistant or external specialist where appropriate and/or a use of a wide range of practical resources to support need.

 - School data systems explicitly identify progress and attainment information for children with SEND, including termly pupil progress meetings between senior staff and teachers to plan for next steps for those with identified SEND.